matthew-robertson/Useful_things/I Learned Something Today/Career.md

     1. Take notes of things that block or interest you, things that annoy you, things you've learned or want to know more about, etc...
 A good manager will help unblock you.
     1. Ask how we're doing wrt OKRs/goals.
     1. A list of things to talk about, courtesy of [Julia Evans](https://twitter.com/b0rk/status/1037186572234498048)
+1. Remember that your self-worth shouldn't be a function of your total comp.
+Capitalism's pretty bad at determining value, honestly. [flipstables](https://www.reddit.com/r/ExperiencedDevs/comments/nmodyl/drunk_post_things_ive_learned_as_a_sr_engineer/)
+1. Carpal tunnel and back problems are no joke.
+Use a good chair, get a good keyboard+mouse, etc...
+1. There's always going to be a ton of gaps in your knowledge.
+Get comfortable with that, it means you know things your colleagues don't too.
+[Justin Etheredge](https://www.simplethread.com/20-things-ive-learned-in-my-20-years-as-a-software-engineer/)
+1. [Do things, tell people](http://carl.flax.ie/dothingstellpeople.html).
+Learn things, make things that interest you, spend time on them, this part's easy.
+Tell people about them, either through blogs, social media, in-person, whatever.
+There's a lot of cool stuff out there, sharing yours will help you find others'.